Alex-Hache/ctrlnnmod/README.md

 In order to train networks on data coming from several experiments and trajectories the class ExperimentsDataset encapsulates different experiments and is readily compatible with DataLoader.

+## Minimalist working example :
+A minimalist working example for the simple pendulum can be found in example_pendulum.py

 This library is the summary of my PhD's work and is still currently under development.

 ### Future updates
 * Manage compatibility with torchdiffeq integrators
 * Implement stability-based initializations strategies
-* And enabling gradient and hessian logging with TensorBoardX and [PyHessian](https://github.com/amirgholami/PyHessian)
+* And enabling hessian logging with [PyHessian](https://github.com/amirgholami/PyHessian)

-Feel free to contribute and you can contact me at alexandre DOT hache AT imt-atlantique DOT fr
+Feel free to contribute and you can contact me at alexandre DOT hache AT outlook DOT fr